hannguyen0712/job-application-agent/README.md

 # Job Prep Agent

-A multi-agent AI system that takes a job posting and your resume, then produces personalized interview preparation materials.
+A multi-agent AI system that takes a job posting and your resume, then produces personalized Cover Letter, tailored resume, and interview preparation materials.

 Built for the WiCS (Women in Computer Science) workshop at ASU.